RxSwiftCommunity/contributors/README.md

 We have our own [Code of Conduct](Code of Conduct.md), which is adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.3.0, available at [http://contributor-covenant.org/version/1/3/0/](http://contributor-covenant.org/version/1/3/0/).
 The CoC is taken seriously by the project owners.

-Automatic PR checking with Peril
+Automatic PR Checking with Peril
 --------------------------------

-[Peril](https://github.com/Danger/Peril) is a server which runs [Danger](http://danger.systems/js/) automatically, on all pull requests, organization-wide.
-We can check for pull request metadata, commit information, which files were changed, all kinds of thigs.
-Here is the list of checks which currently get run:
+[Peril](https://github.com/Danger/Peril) is a server which runs [Danger-JS](http://danger.systems/js/) automatically, on all pull requests, organization-wide.
+It can check for pull request metadata, commit information, which files were changed, all kinds of things.
+Here are the things Peril checks on _every_ RxSwiftCommunity repo's pull requests:

 - Ensuring that changes to non-test code are reflected in the changelog (if one exists).
 [PR](https://github.com/RxSwiftCommunity/peril/pull/1)